OpenDSA/OpenDSA/RST/source/AlgAnal/AnalProblem.rst

 even algorithms that we have not thought of!

-So far all of our examples of algorithm analysis give :obvious: results, with big-Oh always matching :math:`\Omega`.
+So far all of our examples of algorithm analysis give "obvious" results, with big-Oh always matching :math:`\Omega`.
 To understand how big-Oh, :math:`\Omega`, and :math:`\Theta` notations are properly used to describe our understanding of a problem or an algorithm, it is best to consider an example where you do not already